AnthonyPageau/Rocket_Elevator_Rest_API/README.md

 }

     SEND
-    You can verify if the change succeeded by doing a new GET on that specified Battery.
+    You can verify if it worked by retrieving the current status of the specific battery (STEP 1).
 3- Retrieving the current status of a specific Column:

     GET